kohlschuetter/zedk/README.md

 Additionally, `setup_var.efi` is built from source as well.
 It is used to control an NVRAM variable (`AmiSetupFormSetVar`), which causes the Setup environment to temporarily reveal the hidden Setup entries.
 This change may persist on some platforms (Lenovo 7000k?) but is temporary on others (Lenovo Tiny) — which is exactly why we have to launch Setup via UEFI shell/zedk.

 To build _zedk_ from scratch, run `./build.sh` from this repository.
 The zip artifact is then placed under `target/zedk.zip`.

+If you're on Alpine Linux, you may also try building directly (launch `./scripts/build-alpine.sh`); if you're developing _zedk_, try adding `-C` as a parameter to skip cleaning.

 ## Where